grassrootseconomics/org-website/content/blog/municipal-basic.rst

-Businesses and groups of residents can create a Community Inclusion Currency against their production (like a voucher) and offer some of these CICs in exchange for the MBI – in order to support the municipality.
-This is a measurable form of corporate social responsibility (CSR) and social enterprise.

-	**Businesses and groups of residents can create a Community Inclusion Currency against their production (like a voucher) and offer some of these CICs in exchange for the MBI – in order to support the municipality.
-This is a measurable form of corporate social responsibility (CSR) and social enterprise.**
+Businesses and groups of residents can create a Community Inclusion Currency against their production (like a voucher) and offer some of these CICs in exchange for the MBI – in order to support the municipality. **This is a measurable form of corporate social responsibility (CSR) and social enterprise.**

 This allows business and communities to transparently and measurably connect their vouchers to the greater social service network formed by the MBI.
 Online marketplace could feature these supporting businesses as a way to drive traffic to them.